bennybobw/s3fs/README.txt

 take over the job of the public and/or private file systems.
 This will cause your site to store newly uploaded/generated files from the public/private file system in S3 instead of the local file system.
-However, it will make any existing files in those file systems become invisible to Drupal.
+However, it will make any existing files in those file systems become invisible to Backdrop.
 To remedy this, you'll need to copy those files into your S3 bucket.

 You are strongly encouraged to use the drush command "drush s3fs-copy-local"